jlbradley1844/jlbradley1844.github.io/_posts/2018-03-11-bahai-virtue-habits.md

 ---
-title: Core Habits for Virtue Development: the Baha'i Model
+title: Core Habits for Virtue Development - the Baha'i Model
 ---

 # Core Habits for Virtue Development: the Baha'i Model